-A couple of weeks ago, I shared a scrumptious Chicken Berry Pasta Salad with Strawberry Balsamic Vinaigrette and some pretty darn cute (if I do say so myself) Patriotic Stuffed Strawberries, both of which would be perfect for any 4th of July shindig.
-So call me unoriginal, but today I’m replicating the red and blue berry theme with these yummy Mixed Berry Muffins!
+A couple of weeks ago, I shared a scrumptious Chicken Berry Pasta Salad with Strawberry Balsamic Vinaigrette, which would be perfect for any 4th of July shindig.
+So call me unoriginal, but today I'm replicating the red and blue berry theme with these yummy Mixed Berry Muffins!

 Red, white, and blue?
 I think I love you.
 And I love these Mixed Berry Cream Cheese Muffins without a doubt!